Introduction to Coaching

 Requisites for this module

 BSC C607 Sports Performance and Coaching,

 BSC C608 Sports Performance and Coaching (Including Year Abroad),

 BSC C609 Sports Performance and Coaching (Including Placement Year),

 BSC C614 Sports Performance and Coaching (Including Foundation Year)

-3) Demonstrate the process and principles of planning, delivering and assessing coaching sessions
+1. Demonstrate the process and principles of planning, delivering, and evaluating sport coaching practice.

-6) Develop a range of communications and presentation skills to aid the coaching process
+2. Develop a range of coaching behaviours and communication skills to support the coaching process

 No additional information available.